Is your dog’s humping habit getting out of control and leaving you red-faced in front of guests?

 So, interrupt every time you notice your dog humping, then divert their attention to a game or toy.
 Reward or praise them every time they indulge in games or play with a toy.

-Also, training your dog to sit or lie down when they start humping is an effective way to let them know that the behavior is undesirable.
+Also, your dog to sit or lie down when they start humping is an effective way to let them know that the behavior is undesirable.
 Ask your dog to "sit" or "lie down" and offer treats and praise when they follow your command.

 Continue reinforcing acceptable behavior, such as playing or following a command.
 Offer plenty of praise and treats whenever they move away from humping.
 Moreover, make sure to provide your dog with enough mental and physical exercise to burn off excess energy.
-This is crucial because a tired pup will less likely indulge in unwanted behavior, such as humping or mounting.
+This is crucial because a tired pup is less likely to indulge in unwanted behavior, such as humping or mounting.

 Conclusion